 1 For each covariate, we have the main effect on the outcome and in the brackets, we report the interaction with the treatment (i.e. effect modification)

 Table 2: Results from the simulations.
 Model abbreviations as per Section 3.
-MSE: mean squared error
+MSE: mean squared error.
+SE: standard error